 - Having a baby or infant who has been hospitalized.

-There are effective treatments for postpartum depression.
+Effective treatments are available for postpartum depression.
 And a woman’s health care provider can help her choose the best treatment, which may include:

 - Counseling/Talk Therapy: This treatment involves talking one-on-one with a mental health professional (a counselor, therapist, psychologist, psychiatrist, or social worker).